-In order to solve both problems, the function needs to obtain capabilities for its RAM session and PD session from its parent.
+In order to solve both problems, the function needs to obtain capabilities for its RAM session and RM session from its parent.
 This comes down to the need to perform RPC calls.
-First, for requesting the PD and RAM session capabilities from the parent, and second, for invoking the session capabilities to perform the RAM allocation and region-map attach operations.
+First, for requesting the RM and RAM session capabilities from the parent, and second, for invoking the session capabilities to perform the RAM allocation and RM attach operations.